GentleMercenary/Onlyfans-notifications/README.md

 This is the same format as the default for [this scraper](https://github.com/DIGITALCRIMINALs/OnlyFans), so you can symlink the `data` folder to wherever you store your scrapes or vice versa.

 ## Settings
-You can choose wether or not you receive notifications or download data in settings.json.
-Setting either to true or false enables/disables this functionality.
+You can choose wether or not you receive notifications, download data or like new content in settings.json.
+Setting any to true or false enables/disables this functionality.
 Aside from this you can list the usernames for whom you wish these features to be active.
+For more granular control, you can specify for which types of content to enable that feature. <br>
+Allowed content types are `posts, messages, stories, notifications, streams`.
+Any missing fields will default to being `false`.

 #### Example
 If you want to receive notifications for your entire following list but only want to download the media for certain models, your settings.json would look like this:
 ```
 {
     "notify": true,
-    "download": ["username1", "username2"]
+    "download": ["username1", "username2"],
+    "like": {
+        "posts": true,
+        "stories": ["username3"]
+    }
 }
 ```
 Note that a model's username and name can be different.
 The username can most easily be found in the profile url: `onlyfans.com/{username}`